+Figure 7.
+Diaphragm Pump Design

 This pump is designed similarly to the lever-operated piston pump, with the exception that the piston is replaced with a diaphragm membrane.
-Pressure difference is then created not by a moving piston but by the flexible membrane in its place.
+Pressure difference is then created not by a moving piston but by the flexible membrane.
 Note that due to pressure the diaphragm will deform differently than how it is drawn in the diagram.

 Materials